 - Free Transfers to/from Metrorail.
 Prior to the onset of COVID-19, DASH staff were working with WMATA and City staff on a potential fare policy change to allow free transfers to/from Metrorail in the near future.
 Metrorail passengers transferring to a DASH bus would ride DASH for free, while DASH passengers transferring to Metrorail would receive a discount equal to the amount of their DASH fare (\$2.00).
-Under current DASH policy, the transfer discount to/from Metrorail is only \$0.50, while transfers to Metrobus are free. - Future Fare Changes.
-No future changes to base fare or DASH Pass are proposed or planned for FY 2023 to FY 2027 at this time; however, fare policy changes decisions are typically not made more than one year in advance.
+Under current DASH policy, the transfer discount to/from Metrorail is only \$0.50, while transfers to Metrobus are free.
+Although DASH will be fare free beginning in September 2021, DASH will continue to monitor WMATA fare policy and determine if any future adjustments are necessary. - Future Fare Changes.
+No future changes are proposed or planned for FY 2023 to FY 2027 at this time; however, fare policy changes decisions are typically not made more than one year in advance.